Closing Costs Guide · Value-First Home Team

 Strata Fee Adjustment

-For strata properties (condos, townhouses), strata fees are also prorated to the completion date.
-If the seller has prepaid the month's strata fees, you owe them the portion covering your ownership period.
-This is calculated and handled by your notary on closing.
+For strata properties, strata fees are prorated to the completion date.
+If the seller has prepaid the month's fees, the buyer owes the seller for their portion of the period.
+Calculated and processed by the notary at closing.

 $50–$500